Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 I don't want my property manager.
 At this point, I trust my property manager enough.

-Yeah.
-You got to stay on top of people.
+Yeah, you got to stay on top of people, and the management aspect is probably

 the most important aspect of the Section A business.
 Would you say that's the toughest part of the business?

-right now is not hard.
-You know, and especially I'm walking through with some of my clients
+right now is not hard, you know, and especially I'm walking through with some of my clients

 So I'm not